PolySync/polysync-core-cpp-examples/SerialConfig/README.md

 ### SerialConfig

-This is an example of the Serial API to configure a serial port.
+This is an example of the Serial API used to configure a serial port.
-It requires two serial ports, the example prints strings between the two ports.
+It requires two serial ports, as the example prints strings between the two ports.

 ### Dependencies

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd SerialConfig